 can’t take query strings into account very well.
 Besides that, there were no complications.

 I haven’t ported all my projects to the JAMstack approach.
 Some of them, including Brotli.pro, are relying too much on dynamic data and their near-real-time availability but still need the SEO benefits.
 In case you have a page where data could change every few seconds (or even faster) and where you need good SEO, I would not suggest going for JAMstack for that particular project.
-However, this does depend heavily on the situation and use case.
+This does depend heavily on the situation and use case though.